mykghritlahre/FAQ-Assistant/README.md

 We welcome contributions!
 Please read the `CONTRIBUTING.md` for details on the code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgements

-- Thanks to the contributors and the open-source community for their support.
 - Special thanks to Google for providing the PaLM model.
 - Special thanks to the LangChain team for their comprehensive tools and documentation.

----

-Feel free to modify this template to better suit your project's specifics.